rgrempel/elm-web-api/README.md

 {-| Data set when the `CustomEvent` was created. -}
 detail : CustomEvent -> Json.Decode.Value

-{-| Create a `CustomEvent` with the given eventType, detail and options. -}
+{-| Specify options for creating a `CustomEvent` with the given detail. -}
-construct : String -> Json.Encode.Value -> Event.Options -> Task x CustomEvent
+options : Json.Encode.Value -> Options Event -> Options CustomEvent

 {-| Select a `CustomEvent` with the given event type. -}
 select : String -> Selector CustomEvent